jeffjl74/ACT_RoR_Parcels/README.md

 ![Pick Next T2](images/t2-random.png)

 # Loot Data Input
-The plugin currently only gathers loot data from log files or shares.
+The plugin automatically gathers loot data from log files or shares.

 The plugin can parse old log files when using ACT's `Import/Export` tab if the plugin's `Parse Imports` checkbox is checked.

-The only other way to manually input loot data is to edit the `RoR_Parcels_Config.xml` file in ACT's `Config` folder.
+To manually modify loot data, right click one of the `Count` columns and choose the appropriate menu.
+The counts are generated from the list of loot dates, so modifying the counts is accomplised by adding or removing dates.

 # Sharing
 The player list can be shared with other plugin users via the `[Share]` button.
 There are two methods of sharing; macro and copy/paste.
 These are described in the following sections.